Introduction to Action in Illustrator

 This action has set the opacity of the square to 60%

-Next, create a circle using the ellipse tool and give it a yellow color and then select both of it.
+Next, create a circle using the ellipse tool, give it a yellow color, and select both of them.
 Then select the intersect action from the action panel.

 Running intersect action will intersect the shapes and keep the top shape.